The Straight Story represents the Lynchian world redeemed, a pocket of America that battled dread and violence and won, earning its just reward.

 Blue Velvet's darkness and degeneracy and Oedipal weirdness serve a bigger and more beautiful story; a story about love, coming of age, redemption, hope.

-Had the lives of these two men gone differently, we would be awash in a stranger, more inexplicable type of American movie.
+Had the lives of George Lucas and David Lynch gone differently, we would be awash in a stranger, more inexplicable type of American movie.

 Lynch is interested not only in story, but in the material aspects of film and their effect on the viewer; in sound, space, and time, and in what happens when these aspects of the cinematic experience assert their materiality rather than subsuming themselves to realism.